Coupling Designs for Randomized Experiments with Complex Treatments: Dispersion and Match Quality

 \subsection{Match Quality}

-The direct connection between dispersion and efficiency in Equation \ref{eqn:pure-dispersion} above only holds for homogeneous problems with $\est = k\inv \sum_{i=1}^k \phi(\Di)$.
-For realistic causal estimation problems, we also need to account for heterogeneity of the functions $\si(\cdot)$ within matched $k$-tuples of units, due to imperfect matching on only partially predictive covariates.
+The direct connection between dispersion and efficiency in Equation \eqref{eqn:pure-dispersion} above only holds for homogeneous problems with $\est = k\inv \sum_{i=1}^k \phi(\Di)$.
+For realistic causal estimation problems, we also need to account for heterogeneity of the functions $\si(\cdot)$ within matched $k$-tuples of units, due to imperfect matching on covariates that are only partially predictive of influence-function heterogeneity.
 To do so, next we define an appropriate measure of within-group match quality.

 \begin{defn}[Match Quality] Let $\viid(s) \equiv \en \varf(\si(D))$ denote the average marginal variance of the influence functions $\si(\cdot)$.
 The match quality coefficient is defined as $\matchcoeffk(s) \equiv 1 - \vmatch(s)/\viid(s)$ for discrepancy